ferranfg/mpl-publisher/readme.txt

 == Changelog ==

+= 2.14.2 =
+- Fix "Invalid parameters passed." on Word documents
+- Use full-size images instead of resized WordPress images
+- Added nl2br to fix new lines on non-blocks

 = 2.14.1 =
 - Fix Tested up to version with a valid one
 - Fix Twemoji library loading from MaxCDN